 The taxpayers are warned on manipulating any information related to the filing of their tax return deductions.
-This can let loose the ever inquisitive nature of the IRS and you can invite trouble upon yourself, which is best avoided at any cost.
+This can let loose the ever-inquisitive nature of the IRS and you can invite trouble upon yourself, which is best avoided at any cost.
 There are many factors that may flag your return for an audit and you should always consult with your tax professional to ensure that your return is in compliance with all applicable laws.
-In this article, I am going to point out twelve indicators / warning signals which in case exceed from what is believed to be normal, can trigger an inquiry from the IRS.
+In this article, I am going to point out twelve indicators/warning signals which in case exceed what is believed to be normal, can trigger an inquiry from the IRS.
 The twelve ‘Red Flags” as they are addressed, are listed below.

 - Filing higher income.

 - Failing to report all taxable income as stated by the duplicate records available to the IRS.

 - Filing for a large charitable deduction, disproportionate to your known income.

 - Filing for home office deduction.